-The mission of the Religious Education program is to encourage each child/youth to develop personal values based on Unitarian Universalist principles and the commitment to practice those values in daily living.
-While fostering a nurturing community we honor the worth of religious thinking and celebrate the joy of spiritual exploration.
+The mission of the Religious Education program is to foster a nurturing community, to honor the worth of religious thinking, and to celebrate the joy of spiritual exploration.
+Each person is encouraged to develop personal values based on Unitarian Universalist principles and to incorporate those values in daily living.

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

-- Spiritual growth – feeling a connection with the sacred within, among, and beyond us.
+- Spiritual growth – feeling a connection to the sacred within and beyond ourselves.

-Many of our programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.
-Our religious educator and minister lead many of our congregations’ lifespan programs.
-Parents and other members of the congregation often lead them, too.
+Our programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.
+Our religious educator and minister lead many of our congregations’ lifespan programs, but parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.
 Children’s religious education programs are typically offered on Sunday mornings, and high school youth and adult programs are usually offered on afternoons or evenings.

-We invite you to explore these pages and contact Rebecca Fricke, our director of religious education to get connected and check out Rebecca’s blog U2Can UU for Sundays in review.
+We invite you to explore these pages and contact Andrew Coate, our Director of Religious Education (firstname.lastname@example.org) to get connected and check out our blog U2Can UU for Sundays in review.

 Other Important Details

 There are no registration fees for Religious Education classes.
-Please consider pledging to the UUSA canvass.
-For more information talk to our Interim Minister, The Rev. Cindy Frado.
+Please consider pledging to the UUSA.